snowly-io/share_statistics/README.md

 ## Got it.
 Let's do this.

 ### Create a new database
-THIS SCRIPT REQUIRES ACCOUNTADMIN ROLE IN ORDER TO CREATE SHARE AND READ FROM "SNOWFLAKE" INTERNAL DATABASE
+This script requires ACCOUNTADMIN ROLE in order to create share and read from "SNOWFLAKE" internal database
 ```sql
 //
 USE role ACCOUNTADMIN;